robinyoublind/SFND_3D_Object_Tracking/README.md

 The matchBoundingBoxes function is implemented with std::multimap<int,int> which stores pairs of bounding box IDs.
 The number of matches in the multimap are counted and we find which pair of current and previos IDs have the most matches.

 #### FP.2 Compute Lidar-based TTC:
 Here, we take the average of the x values of the previous and current frame's lidar points.
-The average of those is d0 and d1 respectivly.
+The average of those is d0 and d1 respectively.
 We then find the time delta which is 1 / framerate.
 Then we calculate the TTC using TTC = d1 * dt / (d0 - d1).

 #### FP.3 Associate Keypoint Correspondences with Bounding Boxes
 Here we loop through all keypoint matches and add the match to boundingBox if the keypoint is in the ROI.